manukalexi/The-error-threshold-revisited/README.md

 - **Simplified model:** mutation rate `mu` and concentrations of the `H0`, `H1`, and junk classes.

-> Sample outputs for each model are provided in the corresponding folders.
+> Sample outputs for each model are provided in the corresponding directories.

 ## Disclaimer